Skip to main content

 If you have any questions about a book or resources, your child’s librarian is available to talk with you and answer any questions you may have.
 Their contact information can be found on the campus library page.

-• As a trained professional, librarians select library materials for their campus.
+• As a trained professional, librarians select library materials for their campus following the TSLAC Mandatory Collection Standards, EFB Local school board policy and the MISD Library Book Selection Criteria that are aligned with both.
 The ultimate authority for determining and approving the guidelines and policies for acquisition of resources in Mesquite Independent School District lies with the School Board.
-Minimum best practice for the Department of Library Services dictates that books considered for purchase or addition to the campus collection be favorably reviewed in at least one professional review journal (i.e., Booklist, School Library Journal, etc.).

 •